How To Use the MagBeam

 To get the 'cleanest' light output (edge-to-edge uniformity) from the MagBeam, set your flash head zoom setting as wide as you can, 24mm or wider.
 The wider the zoom on your flash the better!

-To get the highest flash output possible with the Tele Lens—which is what most wildlife and bird photographers need—set your flash head zoom to 70mm or greater.
-Between 70mm and 200mm, the output is essentially the same.
+To get the highest flash output possible with the Tele Lens (which is what most wildlife and bird photographers need) set your flash head zoom to 70mm or greater.
+Between 70mm and 200mm the output is essentially the same.
 Before shooting wildlife or bird photography with an on-camera flash, you will want to calibrate your flash setup to get the best results.
 This will ensure that the MagBeam is producing light directly in the center of your frame.
-Please follow the calibration setup below.
+You can follow the calibration setup instructions below.

 Extending and Collapsing the MagBeam

-Extending the MagBeam is easy!
-Simply hold the base of the MagBeam in one hand, and the top of the MagBeam in the other hand.
-While gripping firmly, pull each side apart to expand the MagBeam.
+Extending the MagBeam is super easy!
+Simply hold the base of the MagBeam in one hand, and the top of it in your other hand.
+While grasping firmly, pull each side apart to expand the MagBeam.

-To collapse the MagBeam, simply grab onto the top sides of the MagBeam (the larger end), and pull the next section in towards the base of the MagBeam using your fingertips.
+To collapse the MagBeam, simply grab onto the top sides of the MagBeam (the larger end) with your thumbs, and pull the next section in towards the base of the MagBeam using your fingertips.
 Then repeat for the next section.
 It might take a few tries to get the hang of it at first, but it’s just like riding a bike.
 Once you've done it a few times, you've got it down!

 The MagBeam’s fresnel lenses can act like a magnifying glass, which if used improperly could burn or melt other objects.
 While it’s pretty unlikely you could accidentally damage your flash or other camera gear with the lenses installed in your MagBeam, we recommend you avoid pointing the MagBeam directly towards the sun while shooting for any extended amount of time.
 We also recommend you store the MagBeam, and it’s lenses, in the provided MagMod pouch when not in use.

-*These lenses are designed to magnify and or shape light.
-Do not leave outside, in sunlight, or near bright or hot light sources unattended.
-When used improperly, lenses can produce intense light output that can cause combustion, start fires, or damage eye sight.
+Please note!
+These lenses are designed to magnify and shape light.
+Do not leave them outside, in sunlight, or near bright or hot light sources unattended.
+When used improperly, lenses can produce intense light output that can cause combustion, start fires, or damage eyesight.
 Do not look directly into any magnified light source.